 Starting with something new is always fun.
-It’s easy, you make a lot of progress, you see the difference, gains are happening on a daily, but then it happens: you get in a dip.
-The dip is the point where there’s hardly any progress, things get boring and hard and you get unmotivated.
+It’s easy, you make a lot of progress, and you see daily growth, but then it happens: you get in a dip.
+The dip is the point where there’s hardly any progress, things get boring and hard, and you lose your motivation.
 This is the point where most people lose interest and quit.
 But, in the dip is where the real winners are born.
 Either they win by pushing through, or they win by quitting because that’s the right thing to do.

-There’s only one smart option when you reach a cul-de-sac, and that’s saying “fuck it, I quit”.
-Pushing against a dead end is like banging your head against a brick wall.
+There’s only one smart option when you reach a cul-de-sac, and that’s saying, “fuck it, I quit”.
+Pushing against a dead-end is like banging your head against a brick wall.
 You can keep doing it until your head gives in, but it’s a waste of time and probably a waste of your head as well.

 Turns out the infamous ‘winners never quit and quitters never win’ quote isn’t as on point as we believe it is.
-The big winners have quit many times and a lot of losers are still banging their heads against the wall because winners never quit, while it’s obvious they should have quit years ago.
+The big winners have quit many times, and a lot of losers are still banging their heads against the wall because winners never quit, while it’s obvious they should have quit years ago.

 The inescapable identity crisis

-Reactive behavior leads to being stuck in a job you don’t really like, being stuck with friends you are fed up with, being stuck in habits that do more bad than good, and so on.
-You are stuck in the hallway.
-At least you won’t be alone because the majority of people are stuck in the hallway, and some just live their complete lives there.
-There’s not much going on in the hallway, only lots of coulda, woulda, shoulda.
-If you don’t want to pull the trigger, but want to complain about your situation, the hallway is the ideal place to set up camp.
+Reactive behavior leads to being stuck in a job you don’t really like, being stuck with friends you are fed up with, being stuck in habits that do more bad than good.
+You are stuck in the hall of your life.
+At least you won’t be alone because the majority of people are stuck in the hall, and some people live their entire lives there.
+There’s not much going on in the hallway, only a lot of talk about how you could, would and should have done something.

 Saying “fuck it, I quit” comes down to two things:

-1.Knowing what your values are
+1.Knowing what your values are.

 Why quitting is so important

-To say yes to who you are, you have to say no to all the other things you are not.
-Also, when you are able to quit relentlessly you will feel more powerful than ever because you know you are not stuck.
-Instead of dragging yourself through the week, because you don’t have the energy because you feel stuck in a dead end, you still wake up energized and ready to attack hard moments because you know you can quit anytime.
+To say yes to who you are, you have to say no to all the other things you’re not.
+Also, when you are able to quit relentlessly, you’ll feel more powerful than ever because you know you’re not stuck.
+Instead of dragging yourself through the week, because you don’t have the energy, you still wake up energized and ready to attack hard moments because you know you can quit anytime.

 By quitting a lot of things that take up time, space, energy, and even identity, you create the freedom for new things that are more in line with what you really want.

-Secondly, not quitting leads to a comfortable, mediocre life.
+Not quitting leads to a comfortable, mediocre life.
 Again, Derek Sivers enters the stage.
-Whenever he feels too comfortable he quits.
-He knows being comfortable means growth is gone and chances are you’re getting to a dead end.
+Whenever he feels too comfortable, he quits.
+He knows being comfortable means you’ve reached the end of your potential in a given situation, and chances are you’re getting to a dead end.
 Even if he is in his dream job in his favorite country, he will quit his job and leave the country.

 Let’s say you are a bodybuilder who experiences some mobility problems.
-The therapist advises you to do some yoga because it will help stretch the muscles and be more flexible.
+The therapist advises you to do some yoga because it will help stretch the muscles and you’ll be more flexible.
 But, this strokes you the wrong way.
-Deep inside you know it’s the right thing to do, but now your ego takes over: “I’m the strongest guy in the gym, and yoga is for pussies.
+Deep inside, you know it’s the right thing to do, but now your ego takes over: “I’m the strongest guy in the gym, and yoga is for pussies.
 What will my buddies think?
-I will lose my gains, my therapist is wrong, I’m a real man, I’ll never do some splits in stretch pants.”
+I will lose my gains.
+My therapist is wrong, I’m a real man, I’ll never do some splits in stretch pants.”
 All attempts of your ego to keep things as they are, while deep inside your real you knows it needs to get on the yoga mat to heal your body.

-In order to meet the real you, you have to be balsy enough to say shitloads of “fuck it, I quit”.
+To meet the real you, you have to be balsy enough to say shitloads of “fuck it, I quit”.
 Contrary to the soft and vague image spirituality has, it takes a shitload of fuck it’s to become the real enlightened motherfucker that you are.

 Quitting just because the road gets hard is not what this article is about.
 It’s about using quitting to your advantage.
 Quitting is about creating room for new possibilities and to get closer to yourself.
 Quitting can cause a setback, a one step forward two steps back kinda thing.
 But, it doesn’t have to be this way.
 Quitting can actually be a one-step backward ten steps forward kinda thing.
-It can be the catapult that’s pulled back as far as possible to land among the starts kinda thing.
+It can be the catapult that’s pulled back as far as possible to land among the stars kinda thing.

 So, how do we do this?
 Let’s look at Charlo Green, who is responsible for the best segment of news ever.
 I don’t watch the news, but for her, I make an exception.
 Charlo was working as an Alaskan news reporter.
 Apart from being a news reporter, she is also the owner of the Alaskan Cannabis Club, a club that fights for the freedom of cannabis use in Alaska.

 Charlo had her values in check (step 1) and realized it was time to put her huevos at work to pull the trigger for step 2.
-She could have just written a letter of resignation and leave silently, but being the boss that she is she didn’t.
+She could have just written a letter of resignation and leave silently, but being the boss that she is, she didn’t.

-Everything pans out and it’s time to quit, but you can’t say the magic words?
+Everything pans out, and it’s time to quit, but you can’t say the magic words?
 Feeling overwhelmed by the possible effects quitting has and lack the huevos to make the jump?
 Enter stoicism.

-Stoic practice for decision making
+A Stoic practice for decision making

-Step 1: Visualization.
 Visualize what’s the worst thing that can happen.
 Get crystal clear on what can happen and how.

 If the answer is yes, make the decision.
 If the answer is no, don’t.
 That’s it.
-While doing this practice you can come up with tactics to reduce the risk, minimize damage, or to bounce back when the worst case scenario takes place, which often doesn’t.
+While doing this practice, you can come up with tactics to reduce the risk, minimize damage, or to bounce back when the worst-case scenario takes place, which often doesn’t.

 All it takes is knowing your values and some huevos.

-Photo credit: unknown source (please let me know if you know who to credit)
+Photo credit: Unknown source (please let me know if you know who to credit)